-The Netherlands has a population of 17.65 million people.
-A large proportion of the Dutch population is in the economically 'active' age range (15-67 years) and the availability of skilled labour outpaces major competitors.
-The Dutch workforce outranks many of its competitors when it comes to productivity, largely as a result of our high standard of education and training, pragmatic labor laws and commitment to IT investment.
-Thanks to the stability of the Dutch government and its pragmatic approach to business, very little time is lost to labor disputes or labor relations compared to Europe as a whole.
+The Dutch workforce outranks many of its competitors when it comes to productivity, largely as a result of its high standard of education and training, pragmatic labour laws and commitment to IT investment.
+Thanks to the stability of the Dutch government and its pragmatic approach to business, very little time is lost to labour disputes or labour relations compared to Europe as a whole.